joemoose/psiops/docs/equipment.md

 # Equipment

-The equipment you carry into the field is divided into five categories:
+The equipment you carry into the field is organized into five categories:

 - Basic kit
 - Tactical supplies